FreeLife-Web/medConnectProject/README.md

 - Browse and interact with a healthcare portal
 - Select roles (Patient, Doctor, etc.)
 - Sign up or log in
 - Navigate using a responsive UI
+- Contact

 This project focuses on **UI/UX**, responsiveness, and foundational frontend interactions.